-More than one million Americans are diagnosed with a chronic brain disorder each year, yet treatments for most complex brain disorders are inadequate or even nonexistent.
-The K. Lisa Yang and Hock E. Tan Center for Molecular Therapeutics in Neuroscience aims to change how we treat brain disorders by developing innovative molecular tools that target dysfunctional genetic, molecular, and anatomical pathways.
+The K. Lisa Yang and Hock E. Tan Center for Molecular Therapeutics in Neuroscience aims to change how we treat brain disorders by developing innovative molecular tools that precisely target dysfunctional genetic, molecular, and circuit pathways.